catalyst-cloud/catalystcloud-docs/source/tutorials.rst

 Introduction
 ============

-In this tutorial you will learn how to deploy a two highly available instance pair using VRRP.
+In this tutorial you will learn how to deploy a highly available instance pair using VRRP.
 This tutorial is largely based from a `blog post`_ by Aaron O'Rosen with modifications appropriate for Catalysts cloud.
 Networks and names have been kept largely compatible with the source material.
 Additionally information about configuring ``allowed_address_pairs`` in heat was sourced from this